 A yoga practice benefits you both on and off the mat.

 Today more than ever, in a world of increasing information overload, we need focus to achieve success.
 Yoga teaches you to maintain a concentrated focus, which over time improves your memory, intellectual resources, and concentration.

 2. Be more energetic

-Yoga increases your energy level, and helps remove blockages resulting from stagnant energy in the body, it brings alertness and flexibility to the body.
+Yoga increases your energy level and helps remove blockages resulting from stagnant energy in the body, it brings alertness and flexibility to the body.
 Unlike other exercises, yoga actually increases and does not deplete your energy levels.

 3. Gain patience

 Practice yoga with patience and patience is what you get in return.
 Yoga is not a quick solution, a quick fix.
 It takes time and effort to perfect a pose, which helps you avoid injury and teaches you patience.

 Yoga can help you reduce and better manage anxiety, stress, depression, and panic attacks.
 Yoga is a calming practice that provides physical and mental relaxation by activating the parasympathetic nervous system.

 Yoga is low-impact exercise, this is recommended for many chronic conditions such as; high blood pressure, diabetes, heart disease, osteoarthritis, and menstrual issues.
 Yoga can help you achieve and maintain a healthy weight by regulating hormones and metabolism.